AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

 1. In the learning project, select the configuration that you created.

-1. Enter the details of the configuration.&nbsp;
+1. Enter the details of the configuration.

    ![](assets/account-congiguration.png)

    1. Adobe Learning Manager mode: Choose how you want the learning experience for both logged-in and non-logged in learners.
    1. Adobe Learning Manager URL: Enter the URL of the ALM instance where the learning services are hosted.
    1. Account ID: The ID of the ALM account.
-   1. Client ID, Client Secret, and Author Refresh Token: Enter the credentials that you got while creating the application in ALM.&nbsp;
+   1. Client ID, Client Secret, and Author Refresh Token: Enter the credentials that you got while creating the application in ALM.
    1. Customization of Widget: For more information, see [Integrate with AEM](https://helpx.adobe.com/learning-manager/integrate-aem-captivate-prime.html) `.`

 1. Save and close the configuration.

 ### AEM + Adobe Learning Manager (logged-in/non-logged-in users)

 Adobe Learning Manager now enables you to showcase your product and training to your existing and prospective customers and partners without mandating account creation or sign-in.
 This functionality will help you drive product and training adoption by providing learners with a quick and easy preview of the training, which helps highlight and promote product features.
 Therefore, you can effectively showcase your products and offerings, especially to prospective customers and partners resulting in increased product awareness.
-The ease of access and better reachability lead to heightened interest, which helps drive training enrollments and learning adoption.&nbsp;
+The ease of access and better reachability lead to heightened interest, which helps drive training enrollments and learning adoption.

 Using this workflow a learner can preview a training, access training information, or search for training without signing into Adobe Learning Manager.
 This workflow is not applicable for the native Learning Manager interface (applicable ONLY for AEM Sites, and other headless interfaces).